andela-ookwuolisa/assessment/D3_assessment/Tech_skils/Algorithms/Algorithms.md

 [Merge sort implementation](merge_sort.py)

 ### Insertion sort
-Insertion sort is a simple algorithm that bulds a final sorted array one element at a time.
+Insertion sort is a simple algorithm that builds a final sorted array one element at a time.
 It works the way we sort a pack of cards.
 We sort the first two cards and then place the third card in the appropriate position within the first two, and then the fourth is position within the first three and so on until the cards are sorted.
-During an iteration, an element of a list is inserted into the sorted portion of the list t its left, So basically, forech iteratio, we have an array of other elements yet to be soreted to the right.
+During an iteration, an element of a list is inserted into the sorted portion of the list to its left, So basically, foreach iteration, we have an array of other elements yet to be soreted to the right.

 Time complexity: O(n**2)
 Space complexity: O(1)